Policies Permitting LLM Use for Polishing Peer Reviews Are Currently Not Enforceable: Introduction

 \paragraph{Potential peer-review-specific advantages.} As opposed to general AI-text detection, the application of detecting AI use in peer reviews presents unique opportunities.
 For instance, the paper manuscript (under review) is likely a part of the prompt used to generate the review.
 Most open-source detectors like LogLikelihood, DetectGPT, Fast-DetectGPT and Binoculars rely on perplexity or surprisal-based metrics, which can be naturally extended to incorporate paper context by computing the likelihood of a review conditioned on the manuscript.
 Another way to incorporate paper context is to first generate a set of LLM-written reference reviews for the manuscript, and then use similarity between a candidate review and these references as a detection signal~\citep{yu2025your}.
 Secondly, peer reviews follow certain writing norms and styles, and the content is scientific in nature, which makes supervised training on domain-specific examples a promising candidate.
 This raises the question: \textit{Does the presence of peer-review-specific signals help overcome the limitations of fine-grained AI detection in peer reviews?}

 \paragraph{Main findings.} We summarize our {key findings} below: \begin{itemize} \item Pangram and GPTZero successfully identify $98.3\%$ and $95.8\%$ of fully AI-generated reviews (\lone{} and \ltwo{}), respectively.
 For reviews that are fully human written, Pangram flags none of them as ``AI'' or ``Mixed'', while GPTZero flags $1\%$ of such reviews as ``AI.''\footnote{The human reviews are drawn from the PeerRead dataset, which might have appeared in the training data of Pangram and GPTZero.
 Therefore, these results are potentially optimistic estimates.
 More on this in \hyperlink{contamination-note}{the note on contamination} (Sec.~\ref{subsec:off-the-shelf-det-perf})} \item All detectors struggle with the \levelfour{} (\lfour{}) reviews.
 These reviews are compliant under a Polishing-only policy.
 However, Pangram and GPTZero have a non-trivially high false positive rate, classifying $3.1\%$ and $3.4\%$ of such reviews as ``AI'' (not even ``Mixed''), respectively.
+Further experiments on other forms of real-world AI-assisted polishing behaviour such as Grammarly-style edits, LLM-based translation and personalized prompts reveal similar non-trivial false positive rates across all but Grammarly-style edits (Appendix~\ref{appdx:addtnl-polishing-variants}).

 \item Zero-shot open-source detectors perform notably worse compared to the proprietary ones.
 The best-performing of them in our experiments, Fast-DetectGPT, can identify only $70\%$ of fully AI-generated (\lone{}, \ltwo{}) reviews with false positive rates of $4.6\%$ and $0.2\%$ on AI-polished and human written reviews respectively.
 Taking advantage of the availability of the paper manuscript under review, when the perplexities are computed conditioned on the paper manuscript, their ability to detect \lone{}, \ltwo{}, \lthree{} reviews improves, but at the cost of even higher false positive rates.